Medicine Ball Thruster

 Medicine Ball Thruster — who it's best for

-All levels wanting full-body conditioning.
+All fitness levels wanting accessible full-body conditioning.

 How to Program the Medicine Ball Thruster